dfine907/bullseye_game/README.md

 Hatching Time: Eggs hatch after 9 seconds, making the hatchlings vulnerable to monsters.

-Objectives:

-* Protect the eggs and push them to the Safe Forest.

-* Save / Score 30 hatchlings to win.

 * The game ends once you score 30 Hatchings, but you win ONLY if 6 or less hatchings were eaten.

+* If you save 30 hatchlings before 7 hatclings are eaten, you win the game.

 * To restart the game at any time, press r on your keyboard.